Featured Resident Profiles

 Monday

-Evening: Gym, errands (Costco??), dinner and walk with my partner.
-Try to be in bed by 2230.
+Evening: Gym, dinner, walk our dog with my partner; try to be in bed around 2200

 Tuesday

-Evening: Looks like Monday, maybe a friend comes over for dinner or we go out.
+Evening: Looks like Monday, maybe a friend comes over for dinner or we go on a Costco run.

 Wednesday

-Evening: Don’t have to be up as early on Thursdays so if it’s nice I might go paddle boarding with my partner or we might spend the evening reading after dinner.
+Evening: If it’s nice I might go paddle boarding with my partner or we might spend the evening reading after dinner.
 Otherwise, I try to make it to the gym or do something active.
 Probably end the night with watching some TV.

 Thursday